FlorentF9/florentf9.github.io/index.md

 # News

+* (December 2021) The [second LITSA workshop](https://lipn.github.io/LITSA2021/) will take place virtually (again) at ICDM 2021.
+* (August 2021) We're very glad that the paper *Deep embedded self-organizing maps for joint representation learning and topology-preserving clustering* has been [published](https://link.springer.com/article/10.1007/s00521-021-06331-w) in Neural Computing and Applications!
+* (April 2021) I have joined EPFL to develop the software and data analysis ecosystem around [Nagi Bioscience](https://nagibio.ch)'s revolutionary "worm-on-chip" technology for faster and ethical biological testing.
 * (March 2021) After successfully defending my PhD thesis, I'm now a doctor in Computer Science!
 * (January 2021) I will defend my PhD thesis on March 22, 2021.
-* (November 2020) The first LITSA workshop at ICDM was a success!
+* (November 2020) The [first LITSA workshop](https://lipn.github.io/LITSA2020/) at ICDM was a success!
 Thanks to all participants, organizers and committee members.
 * (October 2020) Our paper applying the Stadion clustering criterion to transformation-invariant time series is accepted at ICPR 2020!
-* (September 2020) Paper on large-scale vibration monitoring accepted at the annual conference of PHM Society 2020!
+* (September 2020) [Paper](https://www.phmpapers.org/index.php/phmconf/article/view/1131) on large-scale vibration monitoring accepted at the annual conference of PHM Society 2020!
 * (September 2020) I am co-organizing the first [workshop on Large-scale Industrial Time Series Analysis (LITSA)](https://lipn.github.io/LITSA2020/), hosted by [IEEE ICDM 2020](http://icdm2020.bigke.org/), with a top-notch committee!
 * (August 2020) skstab, a Python module for clustering stability analysis with a scikit-learn compatible API, is [available on Github](https://github.com/FlorentF9/skstab).
 * (June 2020) Our paper introducing a new principle for clustering stability analysis in [available on arXiv](https://arxiv.org/abs/2006.08530)!